 This can’t get any easier than a fifth grader’s physics class.
 Or so you thought.
 But let’s not derail and get into the details like how water is refilled in the bowl after a flush or its function as a sewer gas barrier.
 That’ll be for another day.

 All you need to know here is some water will fill the bowl from the tank after a flush.
 Period.
 And the all-American’s favorite siphonic toilet will be used in every aspect of this discussion.
-After all, a large water surface hardly exists in a washdown or the back flush toilet.
+After all, a large water surface doesn’t exists in a washdown and the back flush toilet.

 As you can see from the image above, the weir controls the water surface level in the bowl.
 Which, given the bowl shape and other dynamics to maximize flushing power, it has a height limit.
 (More details on the weir later)